scummvm/scummvm/README.md

 The required fonts can be copied over from demo version obtained from different sources or a GOG or retail version.

+Mixing files from different versions of the game is not supported.

 ### 5.2.
 Running the game ###

 1. Prepare the game directory as specified above.